The ins and outs of how to get a free hotel stay as a blogger including tips on how to be a hotel blogger plus free e-mail template resources.

 I am Trisha Velarmino, a travel journalist and I run the popular travel blog P.S.
 I’m On My Way.
 I am writing to you today in the hopes of securing a sponsored stay at your hotel in return for extra online exposure.
-I am looking to secure 3 nights and 4 days in your hotel from (date) to (date) and I would like to talk to you about featuring your hotel at my website.
+My work has been featured in Lonely Planet, Rough Guides, BBC, and TripAdvisor.

 We say, “popular travel blog” to give them an impression that you are one of the best that is currently within their proximity and that, it’s the best chance to grab the opportunity for collaboration.

-Educate the company about what types of articles do you write and what they can pick up from your content.
-I am not an adventure traveller, to be honest.
+Educate the company about what types of articles you write and what they can pick up from your content.
+I am not an adventure traveler, to be honest.
 However, I still write this:

 I have reviewed a lot of hotels/b&bs in South America and it helped them with their online presence.
 If you want to see samples, click (insert link).
 My website has a loyal following and a very engaged audience which can be attributed to my expertise in social media.

 I wrote “My Website” on top of the second paragraph to make sure the Marketing Manager will have a clear idea of what I am doing.
 In this case, it is advisable to give links to the previous reviews you made for other hostels.

 You cut off your first paragraph with the phrase “my expertise in social media.”
-Not discussing or articulating this on that paragraph will make them read more and more — because maybe, just maybe, they are really interested and are desperate for online exposure.
+Not discussing or articulating this in that paragraph will make them read more and more — because maybe, just maybe, they are really interested and are desperate for online exposure.

 How many followers do you have?
 Is your audience interactive?
 Let them know that you can really offer them something in terms of this field.
-See example below:
+See the example below:

 What I Can Offer You:

-A professionally written blog post featuring high quality photos dedicated my time with you, including a permanent link to your website and social media pages;
+A professionally written blog post featuring high-quality photos dedicated my time with you, including a permanent link to your website and social media pages;

 –Facebook photos, videos and status updates during my visit (8,000 + fans);

 – Tweets during my visit (10,000+ followers);